VlaicuAndreiDanielo/Implementations/README.md

 # Data Structures Implementation in C++

 ## Overview
 This repository contains my custom implementations of fundamental data structures in C++.
-All structures have been built from scratch without using the STL (Standard Template Library) implementations.
+All structures have been built from scratch without using the STL (Standard Template Library) implementations.Additionally, a few extra functionalities have been added.

 ## Implemented Data Structures
 - **Deque (`Deque.cpp`)** - A double-ended queue that allows insertion and deletion from both ends.